Arlington Street Church, Unitarian Universalist. Gathered in Love and Service for Justice and Peace. 351 Boylston Street, Boston, MA

 In person and on Zoom ~ 11:00 am

 In Person:The Great Doors at 20 Arlington Street open at 10:30 and music begins at 10:45.
-Dress as you'd like; come as you are.
+Dress to be cool and comfortable; come as you are.

 On Zoom: For those who would like to participate virtually, please meet us in the Arlington Street Zoom Room!
 Join with video at tinyurl.com/ASCZoom or participate by phone by dialing (929) 436-2866.
 For either option, the meeting ID is 895 886 6876.